lbarussi/qa-tools/README.md

 ## OS supported

-At the moment, this project only runs on MacOS, but will not be developed for Windows and Linux.
+At the moment, this project only runs on macOS, but will not be developed for Windows and Linux.

 Follow this project to stay up to date with the project's features and releases!